-It's only been a few hours since the Argo II landed in Camp Jupiter, which meant it has been a few hours since he finally had a reunion with his family and friends after months of separation, he had a meeting about how he and the rest of the seven were going to unite the two camps and defeat Gaea (more like a meeting on how they weren't), and he had the urge to strike Octavian with lightning but sadly resisted (much to everyone's disappointment actually).
+A few hours after the Argo II landed in Camp Jupiter (and he was reunited with his family and friends), they held a meeting on how he and the rest of the seven were going to unite the two camps and defeat Gaea (more like a meeting on how they weren't).
+During the meeting, he had the urge to strike Octavian with lightning but sadly resisted (much to everyone's disappointment actually).

-As much as everyone wanted to remove Octavian from his position as the augur since they know of Rachel's, also known as the Oracle, existence, they can't.
+(As much as everyone wanted to remove Octavian from his position as the augur since they know of Rachel's - the Oracle's - existence, they can't.
 Jason won't let them.
-Octavian was (unfortunately) Roman while the Oracle was Greek.
-Greek, Roman, it matters.
+Octavian was - unfortunately - Roman while the Oracle was Greek.
+Greek, Roman, it matters.)

-He managed to get away from the hustle and bustle of the city, which was no easy feat since he was the guest of honor.
-The party he escaped from was in honor of his safe return, which was endearing but exhausting.
-He needed to get away from everything so he went to his favorite place in camp: a hilltop that overlooked the whole camp.
+They were currently holding a party in honor of his safe return, which was endearing but exhausting so he escaped.
+He needed some time for himself so he went to his favorite place in camp: a hilltop that overlooked the whole camp.
 No one knew of this place, maybe except for Hazel since he showed it to her before he disappeared, so he was alone.

 Percy Jackson.
 The boy who had too many titles (and Jason wasn't sure if all of them were true).
-A boy (because he was only about Jason's age though he has courageously faced more that what most men would have to in their lifetime) wearing a purple shirt and jeans instead of the praetor's toga, like he was supposed to wear.
-'Your praetor's toga you were supposed to wear,' he whispered to himself.
+A boy (because he was only about Jason's age though he has already courageously faced more that what most men would have to in their lifetime) wearing a purple shirt and jeans instead of the praetor's toga, like he was supposed to wear.
+'Your praetor's toga you were supposed to wear.'

-Jason spent years training and fighting and gods know what else just to be treated more than the bratty kid from when he joined the legion.
-He spent months making friends and allies alike, garnering their respect and recognition.
+Jason spent years training and fighting and doing gods know what else just to be treated more than the bratty kid from when he joined the legion.
+He spent months making friends and allies alike - garnering their respect and recognition.
 He spent only a few weeks as praetor before being sent on a quest by a goddess.
-And of course he can't deny a goddess, much less his patroness, Lady Juno.
+(And of course he can't deny a goddess, much less his patroness, Lady Juno.)

 Life was unfair.
 His life was unfair, to be exact.